In this blog, we have made a list of everything you should do to ensure a smooth move to your new home in Texas.

 - Establish residency – If you or a child is planning to attend a Texas state university for in-state tuition, adhere to the institution’s requirements for residency

 And this is just the tip of the iceberg!
-For an even more expansive list, download our moving checklist right here.
+For an even more expansive list, download our moving checklist below.
 It’s a great resource to make sure you don’t forget anything.

 Don’t forget: one of the easiest ways to plan your move is to ask for help.
 With Energy Ogre, we take all the confusion and stress out of choosing an electricity provider in a new state.
 Just leave it to us– and you can worry about packing those boxes.